meraryz/SQL_Project_Data_Football_matches/README.md

 5. The elite teams in the Premier League outperform the rest of the league.
 They show greater resilience and deliver better performances even when they are at a disadvantage in terms of possession or when they receive a red card.

 # Bibliography
-The Open-source data base I used:
+The Open-source database I used:
 [Click here](https://huggingface.co/datasets/WideMan/football_matches/viewer?views%5B%5D=train)
 <br>
 CSV File: